naiveperson/intensity_segments/README.md

 ## Notes

 - All intensity values start from 0.
-- Internally, a `SortedDict` is used to manage the segments efficiently.
 - The implementation automatically merges adjacent segments with identical intensity values for compactness.
 - Empty or invalid ranges (where `from_ >= to`) are ignored safely.